dylanbeattie/dylanbeattie.net/_posts/2019/2019-08-14-migrating-from-blogger-to-github-pages.md

 Back in January, I was chatting with [Todd Gardner](https://twitter.com/toddhgardner) about how he created the [PubConf website](https://pubconf.io/), and he suggested I take a look at GitHub Pages and a thing called Jekyll.
 I spent an evening playing around with it, and was basically hooked.

 ### Jekyll and GitHub Pages

+> **Note:** the code for this site is available on GitHub at [github.com/dylanbeattie/dylanbeattie.net](https://github.com/dylanbeattie/dylanbeattie.net)

 So here's how it works.
 You write your site in HTML or Markdown, and create datasets in YAML.
 Jekyll compiles them into a static HTML site.
 It supports a [templating language called Liquid](https://shopify.GitHub.io/liquid/), which lets you create templates, conditionals, navigation – you can actually do some pretty sophisticated stuff with it, but everything happens at build time.
 Which is actually very cool.